Carmelitu/Carmelitu/README.md

 - [Serverless](https://www.serverless.com/)
 - [Redis](https://redis.io/)

-## Vue.js 💚
+## Frontend 💚

 Also I know frontend!
-It's not my strong but I know how to work with this:

-- Vue Router
+- Vue
-- Bootsrap Vue
+- React
-- Vuex
+- Next.js

-## Solidity 🤍
+- Bootstrap

-I am learning how to create smart contracts on CryptoZombies.
-My goal for the future is to be able to merge my passion for the backend and the blockchain world as a developer.
+- Next UI

 ## Where I study 📖
 - 👩‍🎓 I started studying Programming at the UTN - Mar del Plata in 2021.
 I finished the first semester with all the subjects passed and an average of 9.6/10.